-Though the Company has been successful in raising capital in the first nine months of 2016, the Company requires additional funding to reduce its working capital deficiency, continue operations, and to investigate existing and future exploration and evaluation assets.
+Though the Company has been successful in raising capital in 2016, the Company requires additional funding to reduce its working capital deficiency, continue operations, and to investigate existing and future exploration and evaluation assets.
 Additional funding in the form of private placements are needed.
-Alternative forms of financing that management continues to consider include optioning out or disposing of existing properties should the opportunity arise.
+Alternative forms of financing that management continues to consider include optioning out or disposing of existing properties and investments where possible.